 Parties affected by this proposal include individuals, private businesses and government agencies.

 Permit fees would increase for most National Pollutant Discharge Elimination System, Water Pollution Control Facility, and WPCF-Onsite septic system permits.
 Suction dredge (700-PM) permits would not be affected by the fee increase, since those permit fees are set in statute and can only be changed by the legislature.
 Graywater (2401 and 2402) permits would also not be affected by the fee increase in an effort to encourage graywater reuse permitting.
+There are no application fees or annual fees for the WPCF permit for small offstream placer mining operations.

 Onsite